opencog/learn/README.md

 classes (or "islands") of similar vectors.
 Distance information can be used to extract a graphical structure, which is decomposed into nearest neighbors, which can then be formed again into vectors.
-This is used to ratchet up a part-whole heirarchy, where parts are distinctly identified as "those things that are similar" and the whole-relationship is given by the local graphical structure.
+This is used to ratchet up a part-whole hierarchy, where parts are distinctly identified as "those things that are similar" and the whole-relationship is given by the local graphical structure.
 As icing on the cake, all of the above is done with maximum-entropy principles in mind.

 The general process is as follows:
-* Make pair-wise observations, counting frequency of occurances.
+* Make pair-wise observations, counting frequency of occurrences.
 * Interpret pairs as the rows & columns of a matrix: each row and column is a vector.
-These vectors are extremly high-dimensional and sparse.
+These vectors are extremely high-dimensional and sparse.
 * Obtain pair-wise mutual information (MI).
 Any distance measure will do, but the information-theoretic ground of maximum entropy principles seems best.